PaoloCanofari/Seeweb-IoT-Demo-project/docs/SeewebIoTForDummies[en].md

 Actions are triggered by a matching condition.
 An Action defines how the event should be sent to the outer world (e.g. an http POST on a certain URL).
 In addition, most actions have a Payload, which carries the body of the event.

 ### Install a trigger
 Installing a trigger is easy.
 Simply make a HTTP POST to your realm url (adding `/triggers`), with JSON document in the request body.
+There are two types of triggers: `device_trigger` and` data_trigger`, the first is handled by events connected to the device, the second by events is a set of values in the path specified in the interface.
 Every official documentation about the JSON configuration of a trigger is available at [this link](https://docs.astarte-platform.org/snapshot/api/index.html?urls.primaryName=Realm%20Management%20API).
 In this configuration example, a POST will be sent to a URL of our choice every time our device connects to astarte.
+The following trigger configuration sends an `POST` request to a specific url every time the devices connects to the interface.
 ```
 {
     "data": {